 - Wall Mount Electric Fireplace – These electric fireplaces can be mounted on the wall or even inserted directly into the drywall.
 When you buy one of these units, they usually have all of the mounting equipment ready for you to do it yourself.
-However, for larger units, you may need to call a local pro to install it for you.
+However, you may need to call a local pro to install it for you for larger units.

 - Electric Fireplace Insert – These electric fireplace units can be installed directly into your existing fireplace.
 If you already have an open hearth-style fireplace with a traditional brick chimney, this can result in one of the most authentic fireplace experiences.

 - Freestanding Electric Fireplaces are similar to a space heater but are made to look more like a fireplace than a simple mobile heating source.
 While it can be useful to move your fireplace from room to room as needed, they tend to look cheap and not very realistic.

 Electric fireplaces are often incredibly easy to install.
 For the most part, you simply place it where you want to and plug it into a standard electrical outlet.
 This makes it very attractive compared to the expensive construction involved with installing other types of fireplaces.
 If you are looking to do a home remodel, an electric fireplace can be a great addition.

 When it comes to fireplaces, MagikFlame electric fireplaces are one of the most cost-effective ways to keep your home warm during the winter months.
 This is especially true if you have multiple electric fireplaces set up for zone heating in your home.
 Even when paying extra for a high-end fireplace that runs on electricity, it eventually ends up paying for itself with all the additional savings compared to wood or gas.

 Many electric fireplaces come with a remote control or a smartphone app that can switch the fireplace on or off, control the thermostat, and toggle other options depending on the model you have.